dmtrKovalenko/odiff/README.md

   failOnLayoutDiff: boolean;
   /** Color difference threshold (from 0 to 1).
 Less more precise. */
   threshold: number;
+  /** If this is true, antialiased pixels are not counted to the diff of an image */
+  antialiasing: boolean;
 };

 declare function compare(